 Rolo and Zira's heart-to-heart conversation is the peak of their inner conflict.
 Rolo stands up for what he wants, but Zira's undeveloped sense of empathy prevents her from understanding, and her fear of abandonment is triggered.
 Their fight is very relatable as a teen arguing with his mom who is too possessive and doesn't want him to grow up and leave.
 But Zira is also an emotionally fragile child, and Rolo's empathy and composure show he is more mature than she is, putting a twist on their parent-child relationship.

-This falling-out between friends is typical in the story arc.
+This falling-out between friends is typical in the story arc, bringing their internal conflict to an all-time low from which they must now recover.
 The Animal Control sub adds tension.

 Chapter 36.
 ACF General Glirk